When it comes time to see what’s on your credit report or find out your credit score, it’s important to know which bureau you need to pull from.

 All you have to do is ask!

 Your lender should be more than willing to tell you which bureau(s) they plan to use when pulling your report.
-Once you have this information, you can pull your file to see how you will come across.
+Once you have this information, you can pull your file to see how you will come across it.

-With respect to the Fair Credit Reporting Act, this should only create an inquiry on one of your reports — if it shows up across the board, you might be able to dispute it’s removal.
-If the inquiry’s effect on your credit score concerns you, just remember that a single inquiry will not hurt your score by more than five points — and it will have zero effect after two years.
+Concerning the Fair Credit Reporting Act, this should only create an inquiry on one of your reports if it shows up across the board, you might be able to dispute its removal.
+If the inquiry’s effect on your credit score concerns you, remember that a single inquiry will not hurt your score by more than five points, and it will have zero effect after two years.

 Interestingly, you might want to consider this variable when shopping for the best rates and highest card limits.
 Some consumers are unfortunate enough to have a staggering score difference between bureaus.

 This is completely dependent on the lender.
-In most cases, credit card issuers and loan providers will follow the advice of FICO and use niche-relevant scores.
+In most cases, credit card issuers and loan providers will follow FICO’s advice and use niche-relevant scores.
 But, bureau-reporting companies are often slow to take on the new score algorithms.
-Sometimes the credit report bureaus will also take a while before adapting to the newer scores.
+Sometimes the credit report bureaus will also take a while before adapting to the more recent scores.

-Take a look below for a breakdown on what credit scores might get pulled based on the bureau the lender uses.
+Take a look below for a breakdown of what credit scores might get pulled based on the bureau the lender uses.

 The specific credit scores used by the credit report bureau Innovis are not well-documented at this time.

-**While most lenders currently use FICO Score 8, it’s important to note that a FICO Score 9 does exist and it is technically newer.
+While most lenders currently use FICO Score 8, it’s important to note that a FICO Score 9 exists and is technically newer.

-***These are just some of the more common FICO scores, as there are well over 50 different algorithms that exist.
+These are just some of the more common FICO scores, as well over 50 different algorithms exist.

 The biggest score discrepancy comes when applying for a mortgage.
 The credit report bureaus are pretty redundant in this aspect.
 As you can see, each uses a different specific FICO score algorithm to determine a prospective home loan borrower’s credit-worthiness.
-This means there could be a big difference in the score that a mortgage provider sees, depending on what’s calculated by each of the bureaus.
+This means there could be a big difference in the score that a mortgage provider sees, depending on what’s calculated by each bureau.